Expanding Access to Engineering Through Community Libraries

 Current Status

 Regency Robotics has evolved from a Girl Scout Gold Award project into an ongoing robotics program at Regency Park Library.
-Following the successful pilot launch in April 2026, additional workshops have expanded the program with new engineering activities, increased student participation, community outreach events, and continued support from LED Robotics student volunteers.
+Following the successful pilot launch in April 2026, Regency Robotics has continued with workshops in June and July, expanding the program to nine robotics activities and serving 28 students.
+Each workshop provides an opportunity to test new activities, refine implementation resources, and strengthen the volunteer-supported program model.

 The program now includes six modular activity stations, reusable implementation resources, volunteer training materials, and structured workshop documentation that support future library adoption through the RAIL (Robotics Advancement in Libraries) framework.